pygame-community/pygame-geometry/docs/circle.rst

     the center of the circle and a radius.
 Circles can also be created from python objects that are already a `Circle` or have an attribute named "circle".

+    Specifically, to construct a circle you can pass the x, y, and radius values as separate arguments or inside a sequence(list or tuple).

     Any function that requires a Circle argument also accepts any of these values as Circles, the following are all valid ways:
     ::
         ((x, y), radius)
         (x, y, radius)

-    Specifically, to construct a circle you can pass the x, y, and radius values as separate arguments or as a sequence(list or tuple).

     The Circle functions which modify the position or size return a new copy of the Circle with the affected changes.
 The original Circle is not modified.